 1. To the extent School is able, provide Students with a safe setting to receive Dental Services.
 School shall provide sufficient oversight of the Program to ensure that it meets the needs of Students.

-2. To provide a mutually acceptable place to set up portable equipment for Provider to provide Students with needed Dental Services.
+2. To provide a mutually acceptable place to set up portable equipment to provide Students with needed dental services.
 The set-up area shall include the proper type and number of outlets for electrical hook-ups; access to running potable water, including hot water, which is close to the setup area, and easy entry to transport equipment and supplies to the setup area.

 3. To comply with all applicable laws relating to nondiscrimination.